Procedure overview

 Employees Authorised to Purchase will carefully consider factors such as rights, ownership and Intellectual Property (including licensing) when procuring Intangible Assets.
 For further information on Intellectual Property' refer to the University's Intellectual Property Policy and Procedure and/or seek advice from the Legal Office.

-4.15 Leasing vs buying proposals
+4.15 Leasing vs Buying proposals

 4.16 Deposits for Goods and/or Services